medialab/xan/docs/cmd/bins.md

                            details.
     --bins <number>        Number of bins.
 Will default to using Freedman-Diaconis. rule.
+    --label <mode>         Label to choose for the bins (that will be placed in the `value` column).
+Mostly useful to tweak representation when piping to `xan hist`.
+Can be one of "full", "lower" or "upper".
+                           [default: full]
     --min <min>            Override min value.
     --max <max>            Override max value.
     -N, --no-extra         Don't include, nulls, nans and out-of-bounds counts.